chamarairesh1982/wedakiriya-lk/README.md

 - Users can favourite listings on the homepage.
 Favourites are stored in the `favorites` table.
 - Listings can be reported from the details page which inserts a row into the `reports` table.
 - Additional SQL script `sql/extended_schema.sql` creates tables for listings, images, favourites and reports.
+- Sinhala/English language switcher with localStorage and URL parameter persistence.